Top 10 New Riders of the Purple Sage Songs

 Photo: cp_thornton [CC BY 2.0

-Our Top 10 New Riders of the Purple Sage Songs list takes a look at a band co-founded by the Grateful Dead’s legendary Jerry Garcia.
+Our Top 10 New Riders of the Purple Sage Songs list looks at a band co-founded by the Grateful Dead’s legendary Jerry Garcia.
 Even though Jerry Garcia only recorded one album with the group, his connection with the New Riders of the Purple Sage fueled instant interest in the band, especially from the legion of dedicated Dead Heads.
 The New Riders of the Purple Sage released their first album in 1971 on Columbia Records.
 Their music fused elements of country, blues, and rock.
 It was a popular sound at the time.

 # 10 – Glendale Train